Te720/Password-security/README.md

 bash src/pass

-# Copy directories

-cp -r etc/.raulm /etc

-cp src/pass /usr/bin

 # All in one command

-git clone https://github.com/Te720/Password-security.git && cd Password-security && bash src/pass && cp -r etc/.raulm /etc && cp src/pass /usr/bin
+git clone https://github.com/Te720/Password-security.git && cd Password-security && bash src/pass

+excute the script in his folder will install requirements and copy everything alone

 # Help